MystenLabs/awesome-walrus/README.md

 - [Walrus Grafana Tools](https://github.com/bartosian/walrus-tools) - A collection of Grafana tools for the Walrus ecosystem monitoring.
 - [Walrus Endpoint Latency Dashboard](https://walrus-latency.nodeinfra.com) - Monitors the latency of public aggregator endpoints of Walrus.
 - [Walrus ChainViz](https://walrus.chainviz.io) - ChainViz is an interactive explorer for the Walrus network, providing a comprehensive view of decentralized storage.
 It features a 3D globe for visualizing the network, live monitoring of nodes, aggregators, and publishers, as well as advanced filtering and search capabilities.
+- [Blob Board](https://github.com/reset-codes/blobboard) - A user-friendly dashboard for calculating and visualizing storage and write costs, as well as potential revenues, for the Walrus decentralized storage platform.
+Features cost calculations, storage projections, revenue estimations, and live crypto prices with USD conversions.

 ## Cli Tools
 - [Morsa](https://gitlab.com/blockscope-net/walrus-morsa) - A storage node monitoring CLI tool that alerts via PD, Slack, Discord and TG.